unhurdle/creative-installer/Documentation/BlueSky/README.md

 * Build tools

+    Here, I am thinking about 'installing using a build tool' rather than 'building the installer with a build tool'.

     Tools like Maven: maybe those can be wrapped into an installer, to automatically pull in dependencies.
 Not sure if this can be wrapped up so the user stays shielded from the underlying complexity.

 * DropBox or similar